mmbman/Katagiri/1984-04-27-Awakening-of-Faith-Talk-6.md

 ### Summary

 In an extended dialog, Katagiri Roshi addresses the question of why we call truth “mind”.
+This leads to a fundamental overview of karma and zazen.

 ### Transcript